gabriellewee/portfolio/recipes/cucumber-salad.md

 headline: light
 servings: 6
 prep: 20
+emoji: '🥒'
 tags:
   - salad
   - vegetarian
   - cucumber
   - spicy
 ---
 I’ve been making this spicy and refreshing cucumber salad every week since the weather started to warm up.
 It’s easy to prepare and goes well with all kinds of food.
-I mainly make it for Asian-style meals but have also loved adding this on top of crackers and creamy Brie cheese.
+I mainly make it as a side dish for Asian-style meals but have also loved adding this on top of crackers and creamy Brie cheese.

 ## Ingredients
 - [ ] Mini cucumbers - 8